 However, there are other methods that are available.
 Today I will show you how to format convert number, date, time, currency and so on using two functions: TEXT function and Format function.
-TEXT function is a worksheet function which you can use in worksheet while Format function can only be used in VBA code.
+TEXT function is a worksheet function that you can use in the worksheet while the Format function can only be used in VBA code.

 Syntax of TEXT function

 Text function can convert a value to text with a specific format.
 Here is the syntax for TEXT function:

 Figure 2.1 shows how to use the TEXT function to format number or currency.
 Values in range C3:C16 are the results returned from formula listed in range D3:D16.
 From cells C3 through D5, we can not only add a separator or minus sign into number but also put numbers into parentheses.
 Plus, we can also determine decimal places.
 Range C6:D7 tells that format “#,###” is enough to enable us to add a thousand separators.
 It is not necessary to use a format such as “###,###”.
 Format “#” can be used when you don’t want to display a thousand separators per range C8:D9.
 Range C10:d16 shows how to display currency. “$” is for dollar while “￥” is for Yuan which is the currency for China.
 You can use other currency symbols too as long as you put them at the beginning of the format.

 Range G3:H11 in Figure 2.2 shows how to format date.
 And you can see that there are a lot of ways to display the date as you wish.
 Range G13:H15 shows how to format time.
 Sometimes, we may need to display date and time together.
 Range G17:H19 presents three ways to format DateTime value.
 In fact, all combinations of date format (in G3:H11) and time format (in G13:H15) can be used to format DateTime value.
 You can try it by yourself.